terminalfeed

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema coverage is 100% with descriptions for both parameters.
-The description adds value by linking nonce to the memo from tf_payment_buy_credits and clarifying tx_hash as the On-chain Base mainnet USDC transaction hash, which goes beyond the schema descriptions.
+The schema already provides descriptions for both parameters (100% coverage).
+The description adds value by explaining that the nonce is the memo from tf_payment_buy_credits and that the tx_hash is the on-chain transaction hash, providing context beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.